intrinio/ruby-sdk/docs/SecurityApi.md

   logic: Intrinio::SecurityScreenGroup.new, # SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups.<br/> See <a href=\"/documentation/screener_v2\" target=\"_blank\">screener documentation</a> for details on how to construct conditions.
   order_column: "order_column_example", # String | Results returned sorted by this column
   order_direction: "asc", # String | Sort order to use with the order_column
-  primary_only: false # BOOLEAN | Return only primary securities
+  primary_only: false, # BOOLEAN | Return only primary securities
+  page_size: 100 # Float | The number of results to return
 }

 begin